Monday, May 14, 2012 - 4:00pm - 6:00pm

 The Common Core’s skill-based standards provide ample opportunity – and encouragement – for educators to engage with global content and cultures.
 What they don’t offer is practical ideas about how to do so.
-In this workshop led by Primary Source, we will explore the range of global literary and informational texts and learn about ways to find such texts for different grade levels and pair or cluster them to support different Common Core skills.
-Activity ideas for various grade levels will be featured in breakout sessions, and participants will leave with specific ideas and resources for addressing the Common Core reading and writing standards while enhancing students’ global knowledge and engagement.
+In this workshop led by Primary Source, we explored the range of global literary and informational texts and learn about ways to find such texts for different grade levels and pair or cluster them to support different Common Core skills.
+Activity ideas for various grade levels were featured in breakout sessions, and participants left with specific ideas and resources for addressing the Common Core reading and writing standards while enhancing students’ global knowledge and engagement.

 Designed for K-12 teachers and administrators of the humanities subjects.

 Attendees received a copy of "Educating for Global Competence: Preparing our Youth to Engage the World."

 If you were unable to attend this workshop, but would like to learn more about Primary Source.
 Please visit their webpage at www.primarysource.org

 Deborah Cunningham is Senior Program Coordinator at Primary Source.
 Before coming to Primary Source in 2003, Deborah taught U.S. and world history at Acton-Boxborough Regional High School for several years, worked as coordinator of services for young people at the National Association for Gifted Children in the U.K., and completed her doctorate on the teaching of historical empathy at Oxford University.
 She continues to conduct research on aspects of history teachers' knowledge and expertise.
 Deb also lived and traveled in China from 1993 to 1994, and resided in England from 1998 to 2003, experiences that deepened her commitment to cross-cultural understanding.
 She holds degrees from Yale and the Harvard Graduate School of Education.